Collection PL

 Held

-Mauritius 1940 1 Rupee uncut pair remainder proof Pick 26r1 PMG 55 EPQ Top Pop
+Mauritius ND (1940) Government of Mauritius 1 Rupee uncut pair remainder, Pick 26r1 (remainder of Pick 26), PMG 55 EPQ Top Pop with crisp green and rose print and punch cancels

-Uncut pair of 1 Rupee remainder notes from the Government of Mauritius, ND (1940).
-Catalogued as Pick 26r1.
-Two vertically aligned notes with punch cancels, printed in green and rose with portrait at right and coat of arms at left. ...
+Uncut vertical pair of Government of Mauritius 1 Rupee remainder notes on ND (1940) paper, cataloged as Pick 26r1 (remainder of the Pick 26 issue type).
+Two impressions aligned head-to-tail with circular punch cancels; printed in green and rose with the national coat of arms at left and a right-facing portrait at right.
+Remainders document the production stage between plate approval and issued stock. ...
 Read more →

 Held